 Long COVID and NDPH

 Many people are finding that they have a constant headache and brain fog after COVID.
 They are reporting continuous head pain accompanied by other symptoms like heightened anxiety and intense brain fog after “recovering” from COVID.
-While COVID is a new thing, a virally triggered constant headache is not new.
-Previously, it was rare occurrence.
+While COVID is a relatively new thing, the concept of a virally triggered constant headache is not new.
+Previously, it may have been a rare occurrence.
 The head pain would snatch people out of their lives and jobs after seemingly mild head colds and sinus infections.
 It put them on a long, painful, and perhaps endless train of failed treatments and frustration.
 It is called NDPH, New Daily Persistent Headache, and it was first documented in medical literature in the 80’s.

 These headaches will derail your life.
 They are relentless, and though not always what you would describe as “excruciating”, they push you to your limits.
 The accompanying anxiety and brain fog are just terrible.